istio/community/ROLES.md

 * Each vendor receives access to a subdirectory in the contrib repo, and each directory has got a distinct OWNERS file granting approver permissions to the vendor.

+## Sponsor

+A sponsor is a member that wishes to vouch for another user to become a member.

+### Requirements

+* Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.

+* Sponsors must be reviewers or approvers in at least 1 OWNERS file (in any repo in the Istio GitHub organization).